 Robert was with the global real estate services company, JLL Inc., for 29 years, serving as CEO EMEA following 15 years based in Germany and France.
 Since leaving the firm in 2009, Robert has developed a portfolio of non-executive and senior advisor roles in the private sector with companies such as Tishman Speyer, Redefine International Plc, EQT Private Equity and Canaccord Genuity.
 Robert brings 35 years’ experience in management and leadership, building businesses and client relationships.

 Karen first became involved with Dementia UK as a fundraiser following the death of her step father from Alzheimer’s.
-In September 2012 she walked part of the Great Wall of China raising funds for Admiral Nurses and to increase awareness of the work Admiral Nurses do.
+In September 2012 she walked part of the Great Wall of China raising funds and awareness for Admiral Nurses.

 After a career as a senior manager and HR specialist in the commercial sector Karen took a career break fulfilling caring responsibilities returning to work freelance.
 For the last 12 years she has worked as a consultant and is the Director of an employee relations and dispute resolution company, working with clients in the commercial, public, and not for profit sectors.